SkyEyeWeather/SunBot/README.md

 ```
 fly deploy
 ```
 Your environment is almost ready!
 The final step is to set environment variables (for example in your .bashrc file) to launch the bot from your computer.
-Claim value for these variables!
+Claim value for these variables (for team members only)!
 These variables are used to access to the visual crossing API and to connect the bot to discord.

 ## Useful links: